 Amee Mikacich advises clients in product and premises liability, labor and employment, and commercial litigation matters.
 She defends matters throughout California and in Oregon and Texas.

-Amee is involved in many prestigious legal organizations, including the American Board of Trial Advocates and the International Association of Defense Counsel.
-She is a fellow in the Litigation Counsel of America.
+Amee is involved in many prestigious legal organizations, including the American Board of Trial Advocates.
+She is also a fellow in the Litigation Counsel of America.
 As a member of the Board of Governors for California Women Lawyers (CWL), Amee advocates for women in and out of the legal profession.
-She currently serves as the CWL President.
+She is the Immediate Past President of the CWL.

 Before joining Hinshaw, Amee practiced at a San Francisco-based international firm for nearly five years.
 She also spent over two decades practicing at a litigation firm in Oakland, CA.